Blue cotinga

 The blue cotinga (Cotinga nattererii) is a species of bird in the family Cotingidae.
-It is found in Colombia, north-west Ecuador, eastern and central Panama and western Venezuela in tropical moist lowland forests and heavily degraded former forest.
+It is found in Colombia, north-west Ecuador, eastern to western Panama and western Venezuela in tropical moist lowland forests and heavily degraded former forest.
 In relation to range and population size this species is not considered to be vulnerable.

 Description

 The blue cotinga is a plump, dove-like bird with a small head.
 It grows to a length of about 7 in.
 The male has glossy blue plumage and a black bib with a purple iridescent sheen on the throat and breast.
 There is a black ring round the eye, and the wings and tail are black with broad blue margins.
 On the belly there is a circular patch of purple.
 The female looks quite different; she is dark brown above, each feather having a pale margin which gives the bird a scaly appearance, and the underparts are pale brown with each feather having a buff margin.
 The turquoise cotinga (Cotinga ridgwayi) is a similar species with which this bird might be confused, but it has a different range.